yarbshk/pybitrix24/README.md

 ### Inbound webhook
 This is definitely the easiest and fastest way to get started.

 This type of integration allows creating **automated scripts**.
-An automated script must have only a _hostname_ of your portal, and an _authorization code_ (previously generated on Bitrix24 website in the section: Market > Developer resources > Other > Inbound webhook) in order to start making requests to Bitrix24:
+An instance of `InboundWebhookClient` must be created in order to make inbound webhooks.
+The client requires only a _hostname_ of your portal, and an _authorization code_ (previously generated on Bitrix24 website in the section: Market > Developer resources > Other > Inbound webhook) in order to start making requests to Bitrix24:
 ```python
 >>> from pybitrix24 import InboundWebhookClient
 >>> b24 = InboundWebhookClient('b24-xxxxxx.bitrix24.com', 'xxxxxxxxxxxxxxxx')